Erode Tamil Nadu, India Travel Guide

 Make the most of your visit by organizing your attractions and activities efficiently.

-Cluster attractions located close to each other to save travel time and effort.
-This allows for a slower speed.
+Cluster attractions located close to each other to save journey duration and effort.
+This enables a slower speed.

 Auto-rickshaws and city buses provide efficient ways to navigate Erode.
 For longer trips, consider hiring a taxi.